DevMountain/node-bcrypt-mini/README.md

         * `hash` and `salt` the password using bcrypts `genSaltSync` and `hashSync` methods
         * You can see how to use them <a href="https://www.npmjs.com/package/bcryptjs#usage---sync">here</a>.
         * Add the user's email and hashed password to the database using the `create_user` sql statement found in `db/`.
-        * Put the user object on session (excluding their hashed password) so we can reference them in other endpoints in our server and send the new users data back to the client.
+        * Put the user object on session (excluding their hashed password) so we can reference them in other endpoints in our server and send the new user's data back to the client.

 ### Solution